vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 tituted 130; purifies a man of all sins

-except mahapatakas 15, 88 Atipātakas, no prāya citta for these except entering fire acc. to Vişnu
+except mahapatakas 15, 88 Atipātakas, no prāya citta for these except entering fire acc. to Viṣnu

 H.D.
 106